serviewcare/EJDBKit/README.md

 Current Status
 =================

+Nov 7, 2013  - v0.4.3
+- Changed typedef enums to NS_* macros.
+- Removed some commented cruft from BSONEncoder.

 Nov 6, 2013  - v0.4.2
-- Bumped ejdb to v1.1.25
+- Bumped ejdb to v1.1.25.
 - added support for unset operation in builder classes.

-Sep 20, 2013  - v0.4.1
-- Fixed a rather broken ejdb-build.sh script.
-Please make sure to delete your ejdb folder and re-run ejdb-build script after pulling!

 I will try to make future releases as painless as possible (minimal code changes on your end, if any) but I can't guarantee complete shelter from pain until at least version 1.0. :)